amadad/give-care-mono/give-care-site/docs/WEB_CLAIMS.md

 ## Core Feature Claims (Bento Grid)

 ### Feature 1: Understand Your Capacity
-**Claim**: "4 validated assessments show a number (0-100).
-Finally, proof when others don't see the weight."
+**Claim**: "Validated assessments show a number (0-100) that reflects what you're carrying.
+A way to see and track what you're experiencing."

 **Implied Promise**:
 - Quantified burnout measurement (numerical score)
 - Validation by external authorities (clinical backing)
-- Social proof mechanism ("proof when others don't see")
+- Visibility and tracking (a way to see and track what you're experiencing)

 ---